Marta Klonowska: Biography

-Marta was born in Warsaw, Poland where she began her craft as an artist, and now lives in Düsseldorf, Poland.
+Marta was born in Warsaw, Poland where she began her craft as an artist, and now lives in Düsseldorf, Germany.
 She attended the Academy of Fine Arts in Wroclaw, Poland (1987–1989), where she studied with A.R.
 Penck.
 Glass quickly became her favorite artistic medium from which most of her art is created.
 Marta found inspiration for her work in paintings from great historical figures, in which their pets, mostly dogs, where depicted as a symbol of wealth and power.

 Career

 Marta Klonowska attempts to "create installations which should lead the audience into a new universe.”

 The sense of a theatrical stage the animals and caregivers are presented in is an attempt to blend the realities together to make her audience think of the uncertainties of life.

 Klonowska's work is included in the Alexander Tutsek-Stiftung Foundation, Munich;